There are travel situations where insurance is simply not necessary.

-There are many travel situations where travel insurance is simply unnecessary.
-In these situations, having travel insurance simply means you are over-insured and no one likes to waste money that way.
+In these situations, having insurance means you are over-insured and no one likes to waste money that way.

-Here are 3 situations where insurance (probably) isn’t necessary
+Here are 3 cases where insurance (probably) isn’t necessary

 1. Last-minute domestic trips